si-meone/DiskSpaceInformer/README.md

 Features:
 ==========
 - You can select one more tree items before clicking on check space.
-- There is a properties files to set more folders to ignore
+- There is a properties files to set more folders to ignore (have a look at config.properties - usually in path)
-- There is logger that can be set to different levels
+- There is logger that can be set to different levels.

 To Build